The Biggest Lie Ever told was SPEED doesn't Matter

 Tremendous baseball and softball players are very athletic when it comes to swinging a bat or throwing a ball.
 They don't look mechanical or robotic.
 Great players don't try to look pretty, they focus on having great results.

 If you watch the majority of baseball & softball lessons they are actually transforming athletes into non athletes at the plate, and on the pitchers mound.
-Be care when your coach talks about mechanics..........it can quickly turn into mechanical.
+Be careful when your coach talks about mechanics..........it can quickly turn into mechanical.

-Anyssa Iliopoulos Headed To Rutgers University
+Anyssa Iliopoulos Headed To Rutgers University and named All-State High School Short Stop as Junior

 Gains 13mph of throwing speed in 15 months and paves the way for other softball players to get the benefit of our Black Belt Training Throwing program and Explosive hitting.
 Congrats Anyssa on committing to Rutgers University!!!